hidral/Hyun-Wook-Cho/README.md

 # Curriculum-Vitae

 ## Personal Information
-Full Name : Hyun-Wook Cho
+Full Name : Hyun-Wook Cho.
-Nationality : Repulbic of Korea (South Korea)
+Nationality : Repulbic of Korea (South Korea).
-Date of Birth : 21 Apr 1987
+Date of Birth : 21 Apr 1987.
-E-Mail : <hyunwook.cho[at]cix.csi.cuny.edu>(mailto:hyunwook.cho@cix.csi.cuny.edu)
+E-Mail : <hyunwook.cho[at]cix.csi.cuny.edu>(mailto:hyunwook.cho@cix.csi.cuny.edu).

 ## Objective
-*To seek a PhD student position in the field of Economics *To be used to playing statistical packages (SAS, Stata, R, and Python) *To study Economic Development with a deep interest.
+* To seek a PhD student position in the field of Economics.
+* To be used to playing statistical packages (SAS, Stata, R, and Python).
+* To study Economic Development with a deep interest.

 ## Education
 * MS in Business Management, Large-Scale Data Analysis Track